manojrajarao/manojrajarao.github.io/_posts/2015-10-23-options-elementary-strategies.md

 comments: true
 ---

-# Options: Elementary Strategies - Part I
+# Options: Elementary Strategies - The Basics

 A new trader will be faced with a deluge of numbers on the options charts listing options pricing.
 An equity is identified by a unique symbol, the last price that the transaction was made at.